herunze1024/Bioinforbricklayer/README.md

 Learn about my experiences in scientific research, including manuscripts writings,project management and other skills.Please subscribe my channels and stay tunned for more updates to come...

-### This directory is your one-stop-shop for all things bioinformatics, so dive in and start learning today!
+### Again!
+Welcome to start your bioinformatics journey with me.
+Eager to learn and happy to share on the way to success.